sopra-fs23-group-21/sopra-fs23-group-21-server/Contribution.md

 - Implement testing to initiation to check user login status #139
 - Implement testing for the function to login by name #140
 - Implement testing for the function to login by token #141
+- Implement testing for the function to login by username #142

 ## Zhi Wang
 - Add test the use of poker Combination(double cards, three cards, three card and one) # 131